 Joshua Clause is principal of Clause Law PLLC in Washington, DC.
 Prior to founding Clause Law in 2018, he was a partner with Sixkiller Consulting LLC.

 Brian Considine is Legal and Legislative Manager with the Washington State Gambling Commission.
-He works on legislative priorities and manages the WSGC’s legal, rulemaking and records issues.
+He manages the Gambling Commission’s legislative, legal, rule-making, and records programs within the agency.